Barley 2023 - 2024

 We are a mixed Year 1 and Year 2 class.
 Our class teacher is Miss Peel and we are supported by Mrs Mahmood.
-Although we are a mixed year class, maths is taught in single year groups.
-The Year 2 children are taught by Miss Peel, and the Year 1 children are taught by Mrs Barnes.
+Although we are a mixed year class, maths, PE, RE and computing are taught in single year groups.

 Please also ensure your child does not wear any jewellery to school as they will not be allowed to take part in PE due to health and safety issues.

 Reading: Every child will read to an adult each week during their guided reading sessions.
 In addition, home reading books will be sent home with your child, which match the RWI book they are learning in class.
 These will be kept for the week to help develop both fluency and comprehension in their reading.
 If your child is on gold, white or lime book band, their books will be changed on a Monday and Friday.
 Please ensure that you sign and date your child's reading record.
 We ask that you listen to your child read daily, for at least 10 minutes, in order to build fluency and develop comprehension.

 Polite reminder: Please inform the school office if you change your email address so that we can update this on our system.
 If you have any questions, please feel free to email me at firstname.lastname@example.org and I will be happy to help.
 Alternatively, you can call the school office to book an appointment or visit.

 What a fabulous start to the year!
 I have been amazed at the hardwork, dedication to learning and teamwork that Class Barley have shown this first half term.
 Well done everyone!

 Design Technology Autumn 1